69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 (b) The induced drag coefficient, C_{D_{i}} and the total drag coefficient, C_D.

-(c) The lift-to-drag ratio of the aircraft.
+(c) The lift-to-drag ratio of the airplane.

-We are told to assume that the aircraft’s weight for this analysis is the initial in-flight weight, say W_0, less half the remaining fuel weight.
+We are told to assume that the airplane’s weight for this analysis is the initial in-flight weight, say W_0, less half the remaining fuel weight.
 We have only 8 gallons of AVGAS fuel, and we are told to assume AVGAS weighs 6.0 lb per gallon, so W_f = 48 lb of fuel.
 Therefore, the weight to perform the analysis is

 \[ W = W_0 - \frac{W_f}{2} = 2,100 - \frac{48.0}{2} = 2, 076~\mbox{lb} \]